 Contains optimal levels of calcium, phosphorus and energy for controlled bone growth and to minimise the risk of developmental bone and joint problems.

-Top food recommendations for Adult German Shepherds
+Best foods for Adult German Shepherds

 Australian made, high quality adult food with turkey as the first ingredient.
 Added stabilised green lipped mussel powder to support joint health.